BRGM/ComPASS/doc/introduction.rst

 MacOS script (with clang)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This script is not fully tested yet.
+This script is not fully tested yet (feedback is wellcome).

 .. literalinclude:: ../miscellaneous/install-mac-with-conda
    :language: bash